-During 2018, the highest bid price for our common stock was \$0.29 per share, while the lowest bid price during that period was \$0.10 per share.
+During 2019, the highest bid price for our common stock was \$0.19 per share, while the lowest bid price during that period was \$0.09 per share.
 The trading price of our common stock could continue to fluctuate widely due to:

-- limited current liquidity and the possible need to raise additional capital; - quarter-to-quarter variations in results of operations; - announcements of technological innovations by us or our potential competitors; - changes in or our failure to meet the expectations of securities analysts; - new products offered by us or our competitors; - announcements of strategic relationships or strategic partnerships; - future sales of common stock, or securities convertible into or exercisable for common stock; - adverse judgments or settlements obligating us to pay damages; - future issuances of common stock in connection with acquisitions or other transactions; - acts of war, terrorism, or natural disasters; - industry, domestic and international market and economic conditions, including the global macroeconomic downturn over the last three years and related sovereign debt issues in certain parts of the world; - low trading volume in our stock; - developments relating to patents or property rights; - government regulatory changes; or - other events or factors that may be beyond our control.
+- limited current liquidity and the possible need to raise additional capital; - quarter-to-quarter variations in results of operations; - announcements of technological innovations by us or our potential competitors; - changes in or our failure to meet the expectations of securities analysts; - new products offered by us or our competitors; - announcements of strategic relationships or strategic partnerships; - future sales of common stock, or securities convertible into or exercisable for common stock; - adverse judgments or settlements obligating us to pay damages; - future issuances of common stock in connection with acquisitions or other transactions; - acts of war, terrorism, or natural disasters; - low trading volume in our stock; - developments relating to patents or property rights; - government regulatory changes; or - other events or factors that may be beyond our control.